sharathprabhal/request-with-cookies/README.md

 });
 ```

-You can also create client with baked in options
+You can also create a client with baked in options
 ```javascript
 var request = require("request-with-cookies");
 var options = {